 SLA’S ARRAY OF SERVICES BENEFIT EVERY PROJECT

-We work on an enormous variety of projects that require everything from blast resistant and safe-haven design to human machine interface (HMI) and space planning.
+We work on various Process Control Industry buildings that require everything from blast resistant and safe-haven design to human machine interface (HMI) and space planning.
 Read below for more detailed information on our most popular services.

 What’s most important about our work is our specialization in integrating key human factors with architectural design to optimize operator performance, vigilance, and safety.
 Well-designed control rooms balance efficiency with ergonomics, acoustical lighting, and performance to create better operator alertness.
 The importance of safety for on-site personnel in industrial plants is critical and starts with the employees and a design that supports best practices for the operations groups.